Rate Of Return Or Payout Percentage.

 There is!
 It’s called a Fixed Indexed Annuity with an Income Rider.

-There is a very high likelihood that if you and your spouse are over the age of 60, there is an appropriate annuity that will provide a guaranteed lifetime income that has a payout rate of 4% or higher.
+There is a very high likelihood that if you and your spouse are over the age of 60, an appropriate annuity will provide a guaranteed lifetime income that has a payout rate of 4% or higher.
 To find out the truth from an expert in this area, please feel free to contact us at http://www.atlasfinancialinc.com.

 Rate of Return or Payout Percentage.